ogu-lang/Ogu/README.md

 ## Editions

 The language will be released in editions.

-These are the future editions>
+These are the future editions:

 - Plunke (0.1): first edition using Clojure runtime to interpret scripts written in a subset of the language.